-- Establish a clear barometer for EE program contributions to Act on Climate goals that is more rigorous than recent claims related to producing any amount of GHG emissions reductions, by leading coordination with the Executive Climate Change Coordinating Council (EC4) to determine what will constitute EE program consistency with the Act on Climate and 2025 Climate Strategy. - Adjust 2025 Annual Plan goals to align with legislative updates to statewide climate goals in the event that such updates are passed.
-This includes, but may not be limited to, the 2025 Climate Strategy being developed by EC4 to achieve net-zero emissions by 2050. - The Company will reduce investment in fossil fuel heating equipment and increase investment in weatherization. - The Company will design incentives and programs to encourage electric options over gas, to ensure the Act on Climate net-zero target is met on or before 2050. - The Company will design and implement efforts at scales that attract contractors to EE programs and serve entire neighborhoods simultaneously to mitigate additional natural gas infrastructure development. - The Company will set specific goals for replacing electric resistance space heating and hot water equipment with heat pump technologies. - Goals set in EE plans should meet or exceed goals associated with RI Energy's Electric Resistance Heating to Heat Pump Plan being developed as required by the PUC. - The Plan should prioritize replacing electric resistance heating in low- and moderate-income households to reduce their energy burdens.
+- 2025 EE Plan savings goals will be set consistently with the Act on Climate to ensure EE programs contribute an appropriate share of carbon emissions reductions. - Establish a clear barometer for EE program contributions to Act on Climate goals that is more rigorous than recent claims related to producing any amount of GHG emissions reductions, by leading coordination with the Executive Climate Change Coordinating Council (EC4) to determine what will constitute EE program consistency with the Act on Climate and 2025 Climate Strategy. - Adjust 2025 Plan goals to align with legislative updates to statewide climate goals in the event that such updates are passed.
+This includes, but may not be limited to, the 2025 Climate Strategy being developed by EC4 to achieve net-zero emissions by 2050. - The Company will reduce investment in fossil fuel heating equipment and increase investment in weatherization. - The Company will design incentives and programs to encourage electric options over gas, to ensure the Act on Climate net-zero target is met on or before 2050. - The Company will design and implement efforts at scales that attract contractors to EE programs and serve entire neighborhoods simultaneously to mitigate additional natural gas infrastructure development. - The Company will set specific goals for replacing electric resistance space heating and hot water equipment with heat pump technologies. - Goals set in the 2025 EE Plan should meet or exceed goals associated with RI Energy's Electric Resistance Heating to Heat Pump Plan being developed as required by the PUC. - The Plan should prioritize replacing electric resistance heating in low- and moderateincome households to reduce their energy burdens.
 The Company should also target the displacement of electric resistance heating in small businesses.
-Annual targets for replacements should be included in each plan and be reported on a quarterly basis. - The Company should market heat pumps to customers considering electric baseboard heating for additions and small renovations. - The Company will design and implement programs that take into full consideration the insights and outcomes from the Future of Gas Docket at the PUC.
+Annual targets for replacements should be included and be reported on a quarterly basis. - The Company should market heat pumps to customers considering electric baseboard heating for additions and small renovations. - The Company will design and implement programs that take into full consideration the insights and outcomes from the Future of Gas Docket at the PUC.